 Effective performance evaluation involves communication between the employee and the supervisor concerning expectations, goals, and the standards for measuring performance.
-The Performance Management Program (PMP) provides an annual structure for employees and supervisors to communicate about performance and plan for professional development.
+The Performance Development Program (PDP) provides an annual structure for employees and supervisors to communicate about performance and plan for professional development.

-The three major components of the PMP are:
+The three major components of the PDP are:

-Phase 1 - The establishment of expectations for the coming year, discussion of specific goals between the supervisor and the employee at the beginning of the rating period, and documentation of those expectations on the Objectives and Learning Goals form.
-This will be available in the PMP portal in May of each year.

-Phase 2 - Continuous communication and feedback between the supervisor and the employee throughout the year.

-Phase 3 - A formal discussion between the supervisor and the employee at the end of the rating period on achievements, areas for improvement, strategy for development, and assessment by the supervisor of the employee's accomplishments and documentation of that assessment on the Performance Evaluation form.
+- Phase 1 The establishment of expectations for the coming year, discussion of specific goals between the supervisor and the employee at the beginning of the rating period, and documentation of those expectations on the Objectives and Learning Goals form. - Phase 2 Continuous communication and feedback between the supervisor and the employee throughout the year; and - Phase 3 A formal discussion between the supervisor and the employee at the end of the rating period on achievements, areas for improvement, strategy for development, and assessment by the supervisor of the employee's accomplishments and documentation of that assessment on the Performance Evaluation form.

-Performance Management Program Cycle
+Performance Development Program Cycle